xuanwang91/xuanwang91.github.io/_pages/about.md

   - Text data, multi-omics data, brain signal data, ...

 ## News and Highlights
+- **(9/10/25)** I am honored to give an invited talk at **[UIUC I-School CIRSS Seminar](https://ischool.illinois.edu/news-events/events/2025/09/10/ai-disruption-speaker-series-xuan-wang)** on **9/10/25**.
+We will discuss small, open-source, and multi-modal language model agents for science and society.
 - **(8/20/25)** **Four papers** are accepted by **EMNLP'25**.
 Congratulations to my students, Gaurav, Jun, and Manar, for their work on LLM agents, multi-modal learning, and trustworthy LLMs!
 - **(8/4/25)** We are thrilled to share that our pitch video on "Towards Intelligent and Resilient U.S. Pharmaceutical Supply Chains via Multi-Agent AI" has been deemed Awardable by the **DARPA ERIS Marketplace**!
 - **(7/28/25)** We are grateful to receive the **Google Cloud Research Credits** to support our research on multi-agent language model systems.